History of the American Broadcasting Company: Success in television (1971–1980)

 In the early 1970s, Michael Eisner, who joined ABC in 1966, became the network's program development manager.
 He helped bring about ideas for many series including Happy Days (which originated as a segment on the anthology series Love, American Style) and several soap operas.
 Eisner's main credit at ABC was for developing youth-oriented programming.
-He was responsible for reacquiring the rights to the Looney Tunes-Merrie Melodies library (which had spent several years on CBS) as well as developing The Jackson 5ive animated series and a series about the Osmonds, and greenlighting Super Friends (which was based on DC Comics' Justice League of America series).
+He was responsible for reacquiring the rights to the Looney Tunes-Merrie Melodies library (which had spent several years on CBS) as well as developing Jackson 5ive animated series and a series about the Osmonds, and greenlighting Super Friends (which was based on DC Comics' Justice League of America series).
 He also laid ground-work for the development of educational children's programming (predating the 1990 Children's Television Act) through interstitials such as Time for Timer, The Bod Squad and Schoolhouse Rock!.
 Eisner left ABC in 1976 to become president of Paramount Pictures; he later become the chairman of Disney.

 In the spring of 1975, Fred Silverman became the first president and director of programming of ABC Entertainment, the independent television production subsidiary created from the network's namesake programming division.
 In 1974, ABC premiered the police series S.W.A.T..
 That same year, the network decided to compete with NBC's morning news-talk program Today.
 Its first attempt was AM America; however, that show's success was not straightforward.
 Boston affiliate WCVB-TV produced morning show Good Day! (initially premiering as Good Morning! in 1973) which was groundbreaking for being entirely produced and broadcast from road locations, while Cleveland affiliate WEWS-TV was producing The Morning Exchange since 1972 and which in summer 1975 was locally pre-empting AM America; this was the first-morning show to use a set modeled after a living room and provided news and weather updates at the top and bottom of each hour.
 Discovering that these formats appealed to viewers, the network adopted them for a new national morning show, Good Morning America, which debuted on November 3, 1975.
 In 1975, ABC launched the short-lived late night comedy show "Saturday Night Live with Howard Cosell".
 The show was not a tremendous success and was cancelled shortly afterward.
 After the program's cancellation, NBC purchased the rights to the title and rechristened its own comedy sketch show from NBC's Saturday Night to Saturday Night Live.